icecube/ppc/doc/index.rst

     sets directory where ice and most other configuration files are located.
 By default uses current directory, ""

+  - **NEXTGENDIR**

+    *example: PPCTABLESDIR=ice/*

+    sets directory where new sensor configuration files (om.conf, om.dirs, om.map, om.wv_*.?) are located.
+By default uses the value of PPCTABLESDIR

   - **ICEMODELDIR**

     *example: ICEMODELDIR=ice/*